TanyaCodes/nus-august-30/README.md

-# nus-august-30
-This is a test repository to lean github
+# This is a test repository

+## let's have some smaller text as well

+here is some normal text like in an email or documen

+* this is a list item
+* this is another list item